 In the most severe cases, a bloody exudate may seep from the coronary band.
-The prognosis for equines who reach this point is not good.
+The prognosis for equines who reach this point is poor.

 Horses with chronic laminitis sport telltale rings on the affected hooves.
-These rings correspond to prior laminitic episodes.
+These rings correspond to abnormal hoof growth that occurs during laminitic episodes.
 They are usually wider at the heel than the toe.

-Various stressors can cause hoof rings.
-There are horses who experience mild cases of laminitis that go undetected by caretakers, but the rings in the hoof will eventually appear.
+There are horses who experience mild cases of laminitis that go undetected by caretakers, but the rings in the hoof will eventually appear if there is rotation.